NoirW01F-D3v/github.com-NoirW01F-D3v-NoirW01F-D3v/README.md

 <div align="center">

-# 👋 NoirW01F-D3v
+#NoirW01F-D3v

 👋 Hey, I'm Noir

+I'm a programmer and engineer with no formal schooling or education.
-I'm a builder who enjoys turning strange ideas into working software.
+I like turning strange ideas into working software.
 I spend most of my time experimenting with Android, Linux, Termux, automation, and low-level programming while constantly learning new languages and technologies.
-I believe every project teaches something, and every bug is just another puzzle waiting to be solved.
-If it can be optimized, automated, or rebuilt from scratch, I'm probably already working on it.
+I believe every project teaches something, and every bug is just another puzzle waiting to be solved if you can pick the right pieces, yeah 👍🏼 And ofcourse if it can be optimized, automated, or rebuilt from scratch,

 Building most of my apps in Termux terminal gradle and with the incorrect architecture 🤓🤣